Campaign finance reform in the United States: Dissent

 Justice Stevens also wrote: "The Court’s ruling threatens to undermine the integrity of elected institutions across the Nation.
 The path it has taken to reach its outcome will, I fear, do damage to this institution.
 Before turning to the question whether to overrule Austin and part of McConnell, it is important to explain why the Court should not be deciding that question."

 Impact on spending

 The effects of the ruling can be seen in the amount of spending and money raised after this decision.
-The largest donation from an organization before this ruling was over 14 million just in 2008 with the average around 9 million from the year 2000- 2010.
-Subsequently starting at election year 2012 the amount of donations began to increase every election year with its current close at 2020 with 167 million dollars from a single organization.
+The largest donation from an organization before this ruling was over $14 million just in 2008 with the average around $9 million from 2000 to 2010.
+Starting in election year 2012, the amount of donations began to increase every election year with the largest donation in 2020 being $167 million from a single organization.

 Public response

 Senator McCain, one of the two original sponsors of campaign finance reform, noted after the decisions that "campaign finance reform is dead" – but predicted a voter backlash once it became obvious how much money corporations and unions now could and would pour into campaigns.